Tuborg Brewery

-Tuborg is a Danish brewing company founded in 1873 on a harbour in Hellerup, an area North of Copenhagen, Denmark.
+Tuborg is a Danish brewing company founded in 1873 on a harbour in Hellerup, to the north of Copenhagen, Denmark.
 Since 1970 it has been part of the Carlsberg Group.
-The brewery's flagship, the Tuborg pilsner, was brewed for the first time in 1880.
+The brewery's flagship product, the Tuborg pilsner, was brewed for the first time in 1880.

 History

 The name Tuborg comes from Thuesborg ("Thue's castle"), a Copenhagen inn from the 1690s situated in the area of the brewery.
 This evolved and was adopted into local placenames, such as Lille Tuborg and Store Tuborg.
 Tuborgvej in Copenhagen is named after the site of the original Tuborg brewery.

 Philip Heyman (5 November 1837 – 15 December 1893) was a Danish-Jewish industrialist who co-founded in 1873 the Tuborg Brewery, together with C. F. Tietgen, Gustav Brock [da] and Rudolph Puggaard.
 After Heyman's death, the Tuborg Brewery merged with "De Forenede Bryggerier" in 1894, which through this way entered into a profit-sharing agreement with Carlsberg in 1903.
-In the company, after the founder's death, the CEO was his Jewish son-in-law, Benny Dessau, and was then run by his widow and also his son Aage Philip Heyman.

-During the Occupation
+Benny Desau, Heyman's son-in-law, was a director of De Forenede Bryggerier, followed by his son Einar Dessau in 1919.

 During the Occupation, because of his Jewish background, Einar Dessau had to flee to Sweden in November 1943, where he joined the resistance work.
 After the war, he resumed his position at Tuborg.

-In the last year of the war, Tuborg's boiler house became the 5.
-January blown up at schalburgtage, but beer deliveries could still be continued the next day thanks to outside help.
+In the last year of the war, Tuborg's boiler house was destroyed on 5 January, or schalburgtage, but beer deliveries could still be continued the next day thanks to outside help.

-Outside of Denmark, Tuborg's export beer is a well-known brand.
-Local production also takes place.
-The Tuborg brand is particularly strong in the eastern European markets.
-In 2000, Tuborg was represented on 104 markets worldwide, primarily with Guld Tuborg.

-The Pilsner Grøn Tuborg is one of Denmark's most popular beers, and the international version of the beer also does well in around 70 countries, especially Turkey, Sweden and Germany and a total growth of 17% in 2006.
-April 2007, Tuborg was launched on the competitive British market.
-Tuborg is the largest licensed beer brand in Russia.

-In Denmark, Tuborg is brewed by Carlsberg Denmark, and is available in approximately 10 types, while abroad it is mostly only covered by Gold Tuborg and Green Tuborg.

-Beers

-Tuborg sells a variety of beers in over 31 countries.
-These varieties include Tuborg Green, Tuborg Classic, Tuborg Summer, Tuborg Lemon, Tuborg Christmas beer, Tuborg Gold, Tuborg Red, Tuborg Twist, Tuborg Tropical, Tuborg Black, Malta and Tuborg Fine Festival.

-Tuborg Green

-Tuborg Green has been produced since 1880, and is the best-selling beer among young people in Denmark.
-It was the country's first "real" lager.